Efficient Extensional Binary Tries: PTree: simple binary tries keyed by positive numbers

-\begin{coq} Fixpoint combine ($m_1$: tree A) ($m_2$: tree B) : tree C := match $m_1$, $m_2$ with | Leaf, Leaf => Leaf | Leaf, Node $l_2$ $o_2$ $r_2$ => Node' (combine Leaf $l_2$) (f None $o_2$) (combine Leaf $r_2$) | Node $l_1$ $o_1$ $r_1$, Leaf => Node' (combine $l_1$ Leaf) (f $o_1$ None) (combine $r_1$ Leaf) | Node $l_1$ $o_1$ $r_1$, Node' $l_2$ $o_2$ $r_2$ => Node (combine $l_1$ $l_2$) (f o1 $o_2$) (combine $r_1$ $r_2$) end. \end{coq} but there is a problem here.
+[2] One might propose an implementation something like this: \begin{coq} Fixpoint combine ($m_1$: tree A) ($m_2$: tree B) : tree C := match $m_1$, $m_2$ with | Leaf, Leaf => Leaf | Leaf, Node $l_2$ $o_2$ $r_2$ => Node' (combine Leaf $l_2$) (f None $o_2$) (combine Leaf $r_2$) | Node $l_1$ $o_1$ $r_1$, Leaf => Node' (combine $l_1$ Leaf) (f $o_1$ None) (combine $r_1$ Leaf) | Node $l_1$ $o_1$ $r_1$, Node' $l_2$ $o_2$ $r_2$ => Node (combine $l_1$ $l_2$) (f o1 $o_2$) (combine $r_1$ $r_2$) end. \end{coq} but there is a problem here.
 Some of the recursive calls use substructures of \lstinline{$m_1$} while others use substructures of \lstinline{$m_2$}, so this is not actually legal in Coq.
-The solution is that once a \lstinline{Leaf} is reached on either side, we can traverse the other side using "map_filter", which is recursive on just one tree.
+The solution is that once a \lstinline{Leaf} is reached on either side, we can traverse the other side using \lst{map_filter}, which is recursive on just one tree.

 \begin{coq} Fixpoint combine ($m_1$: tree A) ($m_2$: tree B) : tree C := match $m_1$, $m_2$ with | Leaf, _ => map_filter (fun b => f None (Some b)) $m_2$ | _, Leaf => map_filter (fun a => f (Some a) None) $m_1$ | Node $l_1$ $o_1$ $r_1$, Node $l_2$ $o_2$ $r_2$ => Node' (combine $l_1$ $l_2$) (f $o_1$ $o_2$) (combine $r_1$ $r_2$) end. \end{coq}